IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Add-Applications.md

 - The IGEL App Creator portal runs the IGEL SDK to create and sign your application for OS12
 - Currently, for security requirements, the IGEL App Creator Portal only allows for debian and ubuntu official repository URLs.
 IGEL is planning to allow for non-official URLs with a future release
+- For OS 12.5.0+ need to have the app `Compatibility layer for 12.0.x apps` installed or you may get error message about app not found.

 -----